 During the 2011 fiscal year, the Company continued its efforts to progress the Silver Hart property towards the permitting of the mine and mill.
 The development application was updated for the Yukon Environmental and Socioeconomic Assessment Board ("YESAB") Executive Committee ("ExCom") for pre-screening for completeness.
 Additional water quality and hydrological studies were undertaken to support the application.
 The application was submitted to YESAB on February 8th, 2010.
 In August 2010, a meeting with the YESAB ExCom members requested additional water balance studies and geotechnical studies for the site.
 It was stated that the geotechnical studies requested are for a prepared site area and can't be performed prior.
 On June 3rd, 2011, the Company withdrew the YESAB ExCom application due to unreasonable time and cost risks associated with proceeding along that process.
-The Company is planning to reapply under the exploration permit that has been approved in an effort to accelerate the mining process.
+The Company is planning to reapply following the Class 1 exploration permit that has been approved for exploration drilling work in 2017 as the Company re-builds its models of the property in an effort to make more current determinations regarding future potential mineral extraction potential.